SyedBabaTajuddinHussaini/SAPUI5-Samples/README.md

 # Thirteenth Commit from Visual Studio Code
 >>>>>>> branch 'main' of https://github.com/SyedBabaTajuddinHussaini/SAPUI5-Samples.git

-# This push is from SAP Web IDE Local
+# This push is from SAP Web IDE personal edition